SacDeNoeuds/blog/src/content/blog/adding-intellisense-to-attribute-styles.md

 ## VSCode HTML language features

 I haven’t checked that one yet, just I read the doc.
-Here’s my [perplexity.ai](https://www.perplexity.ai/search/How-does-vscode-PqtKYtRGRSOKKh0z4Lx64Q) search about it.

-Here’s what it says:
+Here’s my [perplexity.ai](https://www.perplexity.ai/search/How-does-vscode-PqtKYtRGRSOKKh0z4Lx64Q) search about it, and here’s what it says:

 You can declare a `custom-attributes.html-data.json` file.